simonbe/docs/GettingStartedJobSearch.md

 # Search API for job ads - getting started

-The aim of this text is to walk you through what you're seeing in the [Swagger-UI](https://jobsearch.api.jobtechdev.se) to give you a bit of orientation on what can be done with the Job Search API.
-If you are just looking for a way to fetch all the ads please use our [bulk load API](https://jobstream.api.jobtechdev.se)
+The aim of this text is to walk you through what you're seeing in the [Swagger-GUI](https://jobsearch.api.jobtechdev.se) to give you a bit of orientation on what can be done with the Job Search API.
+If you are just looking for a way to fetch all ads please use our [Stream API](https://jobtechdev.se/docs/jobstream/getting-started/)
-The search API is intended for user search not downloading all the job ads.
-We may invalidate your API Keys if you make excessive amounts of calls that don't fit the intended purpose of this API.
+The search API is intended for user search not downloading all job ads.
+We may invalidate your API Key if you make excessive amounts of calls that don't fit the intended purpose of this API.

 A bad practice typically means searching for every job of every region every fifth minute.
 A good practice means making lots of varied calls initiated by real users.